 Republican lawmakers have pressed for spending restraint and structural reforms.
 Many oppose tax hikes.
 Democrats tend to favor more revenue from high earners and savings from drug and provider payments.
 Bipartisan talks have surfaced in the past, but major deals are rare in election cycles.

 Policy veterans say any durable fix will likely be bipartisan.
-Changes to large social programs carry political risk and need broad support to last.
+Changes to large social programs carry significant political risk and require broad support to be effective.

 What To Watch Next